 What Are College Football Betting "Odds"?

 Before going any further, it's important to understand what "odds" are and how they work as it relates to betting on college football.
-You've probably seen "National Championship odds" or something similar hundreds - if not thousands - of times, but have you ever stopped and asked: What exactly are odds?
+You've probably seen "College Football Playoff odds" or something similar hundreds - if not thousands - of times, but have you ever stopped and asked: What exactly are odds?

 Much like the definition of the word itself, odds indicate the probability or "chance" that something does or does not happen.
 However, when betting on college football - or anything for that matter - odds also indicate how much money is required to place the wager and how much can be won from that bet if you're correct.